theopensystemslab/digital-planning-data-schemas/types/schemas/postSubmissionApplication/README.md

 appeal --> determined
 highCourtAppeal --> determined

-consultation --> withdrawn
-assessment --> |before determination made|withdrawn
+assessment --> |at any time before determination is made|withdrawn